Intel Arc A380 – Does it encode?!?

 Intel A380 card - Back Serial numbers blurred to protect the guilty.

-Okay, you can seriously tell that at ASRock they sourced their ABS plastic well before they got done designing the PCB itself.
+Okay, you can seriously tell that ASRock sourced their ABS plastic well before they got done designing the PCB itself.
 So when they finally went to assemble the card they were looking over at those plastic tapping ports and went:

 FUCK!